cybertec-postgresql/pgwatch2/README.md

 ```
 After some minutes you could open the ["db-overview"](http://127.0.0.1:3000/dashboard/db/db-overview) dashboard and start
 looking at metrics.
 For defining your own dashboards you need to log in as admin (admin/pgwatch2admin).
 NB!
 If you don't want to add the "test" database (the pgwatch2 configuration db) for monitoring set the NOTESTDB=1 env parameter when launching the image.
+For production setups also "--restart unless-stopped" (or custom startup scripts) is highly recommended.

 For more advanced usecases or for easier problemsolving you can decide to expose all services